Gloriel621/CycleGAN-Monet/README.md

 # CycleGAN-Monet
-I am Something of a Painter Myself-Kaggle competition code of pytorch version https://www.kaggle.com/competitions/gan-getting-started
+I'm Something of a Painter Myself - Kaggle competition https://www.kaggle.com/competitions/gan-getting-started

+Implementation of CycleGAN in Pytorch